-A student enrolls in a term by meeting with their Academic Success Counselor.
-During the initial onboarding meeting, a student will sign an enrollment agreement and complete an educational plan that includes the desired start and completion date.
+A student enrolls into their program by attending an onboarding meeting.
+During the initial onboarding meeting, a student will sign their enrollment agreement and complete an educational plan that includes the desired start and completion date.

 See Student Equity and Achievement Program for more information.